juanjosevega99/backend-assigment-graphql/README.md

 # unit tests
 $ npm run test

-# e2e tests
-$ npm run test:e2e

 # test coverage
 $ npm run test:cov
 ```

 ## DataBase
-The better option to this challenge can be a SQL-DB, but right now MongoDB with ORM Mongoose is more structure and practice for me.
+A relational DB like MySQL might be a better approach to solve this  challenge, however, I felt the same could be  achieved using MongoDB with Mongoose ORM, besides, I feel more comfortable working with these technologies.

 ## Collection in Postman
 - Select docred_development like environment